 How A Ring Should Fit on Your Finger

-A ring that is too big can be easily lost and it will never feel comfortable, but a ring that’s a bit too small can easily be considered fit at first, only to trouble you later.
+A ring that is too big can be easily lost and it will never feel comfortable due to excessive spinning and “wiggle room”, but a ring that’s a bit too small can easily be feel like a good fit at first, only to trouble you later if you have any swelling in your joints.
 If you have to push more than 1 to 3 seconds past the knuckle, consider resizing it to a looser fit.